 This is the point in the manual where the methodological problem I mentioned in the previous post becomes concrete: the videography setting is not a neutral window onto the classroom.
 The two-camera cross-cut convention (cut to the face of whoever is speaking) is widely used and convenient for teaching purposes, but it is also an editorial choice that foregrounds spoken exchange and makes other information — spatial position, background activity, gestural communication between students — less visible.
 Knowing that this choice was made is part of what a researcher or educator needs to know in order to use the footage responsibly.

 Data security deserves its own mention.
-Video files are large, they contain images of minors, and they need to be stored under conditions that comply with current data protection law — which means redundant backup, restricted access, purpose limitation, and active awareness of what the current legal requirements are (which change).
+Video files are large, they contain images of minors, and they need to be stored under conditions that comply with current data protection law.
+That requires a documented security, access, retention, deletion and purpose-limitation design proportionate to the project.
+Backup can support availability but also creates copies that must be governed.
 The manual recommends checking applicable regulations before starting rather than after, and treating data security as part of the workflow design rather than an administrative afterthought.

 What Is Coming Next